In This Article Show

-Most babies at 5 months or 6 are ready to try pureed food, however, feeding pureed food or solid to them at this age is based on their readiness and nutritional needs.
-So, while pureed food might come in handy for infants, it is not recommended for 2 years old.
+Most babies at 5 months or 6 are ready to try pureed food; however, feeding pureed food or solid to them at this age is based on their readiness and nutritional needs.
+So, while pureed food might come in handy for infants, it is not recommended for two years old.

 It is time to transfer your 2-year-old that still eats pureed food to eating more regular food.
 Your baby can start eating regular food as soon as 6 months old and by the time by 2 years, your child should be able to eat different varieties of food from different food groups without fusing about it.
 It will be harder for your 2-year-old child to like vegetables in their whole form when they are used to pureed foods.